 Don’t say in 1,000 words what you can say in 500.
-I’m not going to set limits, because digital outlets aren’t bound by physical space, but I will ruthlessly edit out extraneous words.
+Boulder Beat doesn’t have word limits, because digital outlets aren’t bound by physical space.
+But we will ruthlessly edit out extraneous words.

 In the same vein, don’t use a $1 word if a 5 cent-word will do.
-Writing should be accessible, meant to inform, not a chance to show off how smart you are.
+Writing should be accessible and meant to inform, not a chance to show off how smart you are.

 These rules will also apply to comments on articles as well.
 As with submissions, your full name is required to be posted with the comment.
-If it’s not, I’ll delete it.
-I put my name on what I write; you should, too.
+If it’s not, it will be deleted.
+We put our names on what we write; you should, too.

-If you have a good reason for wanting anonymity, send me an email and we’ll talk about it.
+If you have a good reason for wanting anonymity, send us an email and we’ll talk about it.

-That’s what I’ve got for now, but I consider this an evolving process.
-There are going to be some missteps on my part and yours.
-I’m coming into this with good faith; I’m choosing to believe that you are, too.
-Hold me accountable if I muck it up; let me know when you disagree with my decisions.
-I’ll do the same.
+This is an evolving process.
+There are going to be some missteps on our part and yours.
+We’re coming into this with good faith and choosing to believe that you are, too.
+If we muck it up, let us know.